signaldust/bunny-jit/README.md

 To generate instructions, you can then call the instruction methods on `Proc` which are described [below](#instruction-set).
-Note that the last instruction of every block should be either a jump (conditional or unconditional) or a return.
+Note that the last instruction of every block must be either a jump (conditional or unconditional) or a return.

 Most instructions take their parameters as SSA values.
-The exceptions are `lci`/`lcf` which take immediate constants and jump-labels which should be the block-indexes returned by `Proc::newLabel()`.
+The exceptions are `lci`/`lcf` which take immediate constants and jump-labels which must be the block-indexes returned by `Proc::newLabel()`.
 For instructions with output values, the methods return the new SSA values and other instructions return `void`.